+- Hormone therapy.
 To help prevent more growth of the fibroid, your doctor may recommend that you stop taking birth control pills or hormone replacement therapy.
-But in some cases, oral contraceptives are prescribed to help control the bleeding and anemia from fibroids, even though in some circumstances hormones may cause fibroids to grow.
+But in some cases, your doctor may prescribe birth control pills to help control the bleeding and anemia from fibroids, even though the hormones may cause fibroids to grow.

-To shrink a fibroid, your doctor may recommend uterine fibroid embolization.
-In this procedure, polyvinyl alcohol (PVA) is injected into the arteries that feed the fibroid.
-The PVA blocks the blood supply to the fibroid, causing it to shrink.
-Uterine fibroid embolization is a nonsurgical procedure, but you may need to spend several nights in the hospital since nausea, vomiting, and pain may occur in the first few days afterward.
+- Fibroid embolization can shrink a fibroid.
+Your doctor will inject polyvinyl alcohol (PVA) into the arteries that feed the fibroid.
+The PVA blocks the blood supply to the fibroid, which makes it shrink.
+It’s not surgery, but you may need to spend several nights in the hospital because you may have nausea, vomiting, and pain in the first few days afterward.

 - Endometrial ablation is a procedure in which doctors destroy the lining of uterus to cut down on the bleeding linked to small fibroids.